iotaledger/gas-station/docs/common-issues.md

 When executing a transaction, you get a 403 HTTP response with the message: `Access Denied by Access Controller`

 **Explanation:**

 The Access Controller in Gas Station is a robust tool designed to enable the creation of highly intricate filtering logic.
-However, with its complexity and flexibility, there is a chance that you might misunderstand or overlook certain behaviors of the rule-matching system.
-It is likely that you may have neglected some aspect of the access controller that is preventing your request from being processed.
+However, with its complexity and flexibility, it can become hard to pin down why a certain transaction was rejected or allowed.
+This might become even more likely in larger and/or more fine granular rule sets.

 **Solution:**